-A heated pool can be a body of water that is heated from underground thermal sources.
+A hot spring or heated pool, can be a body of water that is heated from underground thermal sources.
 These phenomena are very similar to geysers caused by volcanic action.
 Which means technically, there’s a chance that you could blow up any minute…But trust us - it’s worth the explosion!

 Just kidding.
 We’ve actually never heard of anyone soaking it up in a hot pool and then blowing up from a random volcano, so we’re pretty sure that won't happen.
 So you can enjoy yourselves in those swimming pools without worrying about exploding!

 But in case you did explode from a spontaneous eruption and tried suing us later - we must disclose that there is a 99.9999999% chance that it could happen!

 Well, my friend, let me explain it to you this way - have you ever had a puppy snuggle with 100% of you all at once?
 If not, you’ll know what it’s like when you soak in one of our many heated pools.

 Imagine coming to Iceland and hiking for hours without stopping.
 Your back hurts, your legs are sore, your feet swollen and you have to go to the bathroom.
 What’s the solution?

 Drive your Kuku camper van to the nearest heated pool and relieve your aching bones and joints, that’s the solution!
 Except for going to the bathroom… you’ll need to figure that one out on your own.